-Murray Peak is a 6.5 mile moderately trafficked out and back trail located near Cathedral City, CA that offers scenic views and is rated as difficult.
+Murray Peak is a 6.4 mile moderately trafficked out and back trail located near Cathedral City, California that offers scenic views and is rated as difficult.
 The trail is primarily used for hiking and mountain biking and is accessible from September until May.

 Use Palm Canyon trailhead rather than the trailhead by the Vons near the Goat Trails, which are private property.